shivam212/speedtester/README.md

 # speedtester
-I made a simple speedtester using Python.
+I made a simple speedtester using Python3.
+---
+Run it simply to get your speed, Works better on a broadband/4G connection/
+---